 **Dimensions: Overall Length = 8.75″ / Handle Length (minus locking collar) = 4.75″

 |Square Tip||Phillips Tip||Slot Tip||Torx Tip|

 The pressure fitted ball lock bits are the only negative I can think of.
-Like most bits of this design, the bit is not completely secured in the driver and can remain in screw heads at times.
-OEM replacement bits available at amazon.
+Like most bits of this design, the bit is not completely secured in the driver and can remain in a screw head at times.